 WHAT IT IS: A steroid vitamin, vitamin D is a group of fat-soluble pro-hormones that is important for absorbing and metabolizing calcium and phosphorus.
 Actually “vitamins” cannot be synthesized by the body—they are only available through diet.
 Vitamin D, for this reason, is not a true vitamin: Given adequate sunlight, the body will synthesize enough.
-Americans are very low in vitamin D: the recent NHANES studies show that 70 percent of children across the US were vitamin D insufficient, with blood concentrations of 30 ng/ml or less.
+Americans are very low in vitamin D: the recent NHANES studies show that 70 percent of children across the US were insufficient, with blood concentrations of 30 ng/ml or less.
 Thirty to 50 is considered a good range.

 [ Benefits ]

 Adequate vitamin D levels help protect genes in healthy people, shielding them from cancer as well as autoimmune, cardiovascular, and infectious diseases.
-Vitamin D helps the brain work well later in life, can reduce asthma symptoms, helps with weight loss and with maintaining a healthy weight, and reduces women’s risk of developing rheumatoid arthritis.
+It helps the brain work well later in life, can reduce asthma symptoms, helps with weight loss and with maintaining a healthy weight, and reduces women’s risk of developing rheumatoid arthritis.
 It is also necessary for the body to absorb calcium, thus preventing osteoporosis among seniors.

 [ Sources ]